olivercosta-dev/just_recipe/README.md

 # Just Recipe!
-Just Recipe (will be) a website where you can take care of all of your recipe needs.
+Just Recipe is a website where you can take care of all of your recipe needs.
-Backend built in rust.
+Backend built in Rust.
 Front-end built using SolidJS.